VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**October 14th, 2020**.
-The current example data set on [mediation analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-10-14).
-The example data set is based on a clinical trial for treatment of a dermatological disease.
+**November 11th, 2020**.
+The current example data set on [meta-analysis](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-11-11).
+The example data set is based on seven integrated clinical trials for treatment of hypertension.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays